13 Visualising data with ggplot2

 Labeling color stacked bar charts can also get trickier, as we have to

-provide appropriate position argument to geom_text
+provide appropriate position argument to geom_text layer also.
+See

 example in figure 13.36.